Easy Chia Seed Oatmeal Recipe Ready In 5 Minutes

 • Fast: For busy mornings, you can still get a healthy breakfast on the table.
 And what’s more, it tastes so great you’ll wonder why you didn’t make it sooner.

-• Healthy: If you’re looking for new healthy breakfast ideas, make it this chia seed oatmeal recipe.
+• Healthy: If you’re looking for new healthy breakfast ideas, make this chia seed oatmeal recipe.
 It’s the upgrade your bowl of oatmeal needs.

 • Versatile: This basic recipe for chia seed oatmeal can be topped with all your favorite things to really make you crave it first thing in the morning.